 Our lead tester, Abriah Wofford, has been chasing babies around trying to keep them clean for more than ten years as both a nanny and big sister to 5 siblings.
-Playing a significant role in product selection, our founder Juliet Spurrier has had much hands-on experience with a multitude of baby washcloths, using them first with her two children, and then for a variety of household purposes afterward.
+Playing a significant role in product selection, our pediatrician founder, Dr. Juliet Spurrier, has had much hands-on experience with a multitude of baby washcloths, using them first with her two children, and then for a variety of household purposes afterward.

-For the washcloths in this review, we carefully examine the range of situations where you would need a washcloth and consider what features we appreciate most.
+For the washcloths in this review, we carefully examine the range of situations where you need a washcloth and consider what features we appreciate most.
 We then used each cloth with our 18-month-old tester, Annie.
 After using them in the lab and on real babies during bath and mealtimes, we developed a clear sense of how each product performs, and which washcloths we prefer to reach for in practical day-to-day use.

 Analysis and Test Results

-We chose to evaluate the baby washcloths in this review based on three metrics softness, durability, and absorbency.
+We chose to evaluate the baby washcloths in this review based on three primary performance metrics: softness, durability, and absorbency.
 We think these features are what parents will appreciate most during bathing or mealtime cleanups.